-- Adding or revising intake paperwork, or having supplemental intake pages to obtain relevant information that reflects the needs of the survivor such as drug/rehab history, criminal justice information. - Rethinking your intake process. - Developing follow-up protocols to account for unique situations, like working with a survivor who has no address, or whose phone line or vehicle is in the trafficker's name. - Preparing for complex case management needs, such as a trafficker having custody of the survivors' children. - Adding related agencies or other human trafficking programs to your release forms. - Maintaining a directory of trafficking-specific services in your region. - Maintaining a stash of snacks and food that is not too heavy, in a variety of choices, such as sports drinks, cans of soda, salty snacks, breakfast bars, applesauce, as survivors may have gone more than 24 hours since eating.
+Adding or revising intake paperwork, or having supplemental intake pages to obtain relevant information that reflects the needs of the survivor such as drug/rehab history, criminal justice information.

+- Developing follow-up protocols to account for unique situations, like working with a survivor who has no address, or whose phone line or vehicle is in the trafficker's name. - Preparing for complex case management needs, such as a trafficker having custody of the survivors' children. - Adding related agencies or other human trafficking programs to your release forms. - Maintaining a directory of trafficking-specific services in your region. - Maintaining a stash of snacks and food that is not too heavy, in a variety of choices, such as sports drinks, cans of soda, salty snacks, breakfast bars, applesauce, as survivors may have gone more than 24 hours since eating.
-Human trafficking may not fit neatly into the rape crisis center's existing mold.
-Think of it as adding in services and/or enhancing existing programs to better accommodate survivors of human trafficking and populations with increased vulnerability to trafficking.

 Examine your current policies for how supportive they are of survivors with complex trauma to avoid policies and practices that retraumatize survivors or punish them by removing them from services early for having trauma symptoms.
 A strict policy removing a survivor from services for not showing up for appointments might not account for avoidance as a trauma symptom among high-trauma clients.
 Focusing on convincing a survivor to leave a trafficking situation might overlook the strength of trauma bonds in a situation where a harm reduction approach might be more appropriate and effective.
 Consider: Are there safe ways you can still interact?
 Ask the survivor, "How can you keep yourself safe if you are not yet ready to leave or end contact?"
 Serving survivors of human trafficking (or any complex trauma) requires viewing agency policy (and the behaviors they may be intended to address) through the lens of trauma and resilience.